The Mind-Body Connection: Emotion, Movement and Calm new

 A brilliant framework to understand the neurobiology of our needs and how to manage stressDr Ally Jaffee, NHS Doctor

 ONLY DATE THIS YEAR: Join Dr Andrew Morrice on Mon 25th September in Bristol for this deep-dive into the latest mind-body research which could benefit your own health as well as your clients.
 A stand-alone CPD day, it can also form part of a deeper learning experience along with ‘Food, Mood – and Sleep’ which is held the next day – together they cover all the key areas for maintaining overall health.
 SAVE 15% – when you book both days using the code ‘MIND15’ at the checkout.
 What you will learn >

 Why take this course

-Even though our physical needs may appear obvious – a healthy diet, regular physical exercise etc – we know that most of the chronic diseases sweeping through the Western World are linked to “lifestyle”, indicating that many people are not actually meeting their physical needs, or developing their physical resources, in healthy balanced ways – despite the vast array of information available to them.
-Understanding just how inextricably linked the mind-body system is, gives us additional ways to help people quickly and effectively resolve many difficulties in life.
+Even though our physical needs may appear obvious – a healthy diet, regular physical exercise etc – we know that most of the chronic diseases sweeping through the Western World are linked to “lifestyle”, indicating that many people are not actually meeting their physical needs in healthy balanced ways – despite the vast array of information available to them.
+Finding clarity about how best to meet our own physical needs can also help us maintain our capacity to help others.

-Throughout the day tutor and GP Dr Andrew Morrice draws on decades of experience managing the complex combination of mental and physical health problems in General Practice (20 of those years, using the Human Givens model) and the latest research.
-By demonstrating how thoroughly interconnected the mind and body are in the way they react to the world around us, and giving you new information and ways to incorporate this latest mind-body knowledge into your practice, he sifts the sense from the nonsense, making it easier to think clearly about our own health as well as that of our patients…
+Throughout the day, Dr Andrew Morrice, a practising GP, draws on both the latest research and his decades of experience managing the complex combination of mental and physical health problems in General Practice (20 of those years using the Human Givens model).
+We will sift the sense from the nonsense, and see the fundamentals behind the buzzwords and trends, making it easier to think clearly about our own health as well as that of our patients or clients…

 What will you learn